 - The AA

-Prices can range from anything between £5 and £30 a month, depending on the type of boiler and heating system you have and the level of cover you want, so make sure you shop around and compare quotes before singing up to any deal.
+The cost of boiler cover can be from £5 to £30 a month but it also depends on which type of boiler and heating system you have and the level of cover.
+To get the best deal, shop around for quotes and compare the level of cover before agreeing to a deal.